Pruthviraj-y2309/MaRS-Task-2/Transmitter.md

 I was getting error in this line   driver.send((uint8_t *)msg, strlen(msg));   So i added specification of the type of data like the msg in string length also it worked,

-For wiring with arduino the pin of data needs to be connected to only one pin like irts constant and otherr are genearl Refer to diagram for more wirings.
+For wiring with arduino the pin of data needs to be connected to only one pin like its constant iw pin 12  and other are genearl
+Refer to diagram for more wirings.